Last updated on 2022-12-02

 - Hologram SIM card data plan has not been paid.
 If data stop on the same day of the month that the plan was last renewed this is likely the problem.
 In this case money would just need to be added to the account, at which point data should begin transmitting again.
 Hologram will email a warning 24 hours prior to expiration.

-- Check wires from sensor to logger box, make sure it has not been severed.
+- Check sensor wires from sensor to logger box, make sure it has not been severed or damaged

-- Open case and check that the connection to the board is firm and that there is no corrosion.
+- Open the logger case and check that the sensor connections are firm and that there is no corrosion on the Mayfly board or the sensor adapter board.

-- Cycle power by using reset button or turning power switch ON/OFF.
+- Cycle the logger power by turning the Mayfly power switch ON/OFF.

 4.4 Brown Varnish on Turbidity Sensor